 5. Should standardisation of new and emerging technologies be integrated into existing study groups and merged into Questions through the revision of existing Questions and the establishment of new work items, where appropriate, or establishing new Questions?

-Any change to ITU-T structure must take into consideration the impact on the permanence and continuity of the work of the study groups and regional groups
+Any change to ITU-T structure must take into consideration the impact on the permanence and continuity of the work of the study groups and regional groups [to continue the creation of high-quality, demand-driven, efficient, cost-effective and timely Recommendations].

 3.2 Metrics Required